 Of course, there’s no shortage of information out there to help both marketers and beginning investors make the right investments.
 The difficult part is processing it all without the benefit of experience.

-I can’t claim to offer you any advice that will set you up for retirement, but I can point you to three key investments worth making for achieving true marketing agility.
-Agile tools, tailored Agile marketing training, and rockstar Agile marketing hires are all smart choices.
+I can’t claim to offer you any advice that will set you up for retirement, but I can point you to three key agility investments worth making for mastering Agile marketing.
+Agile tools, tailored Agile training, and rockstar Agile hires are all smart choices.

 You can pick just one, but remember that diversifying your resources into each of them is a good way of ensuring that you’ll get a positive return.